"; _cf_contextpath=""; _cf_ajaxscriptsrc="/CFIDE/scripts/ajax"; _cf_jsonprefix='//'; _cf_clientid='B508CE416C79E4753EF3BAA9F05ACB55';/* ]]> */

 Polarization-Dependent Refraction - Calcite Beam Displacer

 A calcite beam displacing polarizer is used to separate the orthogonally-polarized components of a beam.
 Our calcite beam displacers are composed of single rectangular mounted calcite prisms (shown in the drawing to the right).
-The optical axis of these prisms has been designed to separate beams by 2.7 mm or 4.0 mm.
+The length of these prisms has been chosen to separate the beams by 2.7 mm or 4.0 mm.
 Since calcite is a soft crystal that is easily damaged, almost all of our calcite polarizers are offered in metal housings.
 With convenient threadings and adapters, these housings can easily be mounted into our opto-mechanical products.

 Beam Displacer Mounting

 Note: The SM1P1 Ø1" to SM1 adapter can be used in place of the SM1L20 lens tube when space is not available for the extra length of the lens tube.

 Polarizer Selection Guide